You may complete CS 124 using either the Java or Kotlin programming language. Let’s discuss this choice and the tradeoffs involved.

 However, once you begin a quiz in a language you must complete that quiz in that language, and will not receive credit for the same quiz taken in the other language.
 This is because the Kotlin and Java quizzes are similar, and seeing one would give you an advantage on the other.

-We began offering Kotlin as a language option for CS 124 in Fall 2021, and several hundred students complete the course in Kotlin that semester.
-Students who completed the course in Kotlin did a bit better than those that chose Java, but this was probably due to more experienced students choosing Kotlin over Java.
+We began offering Kotlin as a language option for CS 124 in Fall 2021, and several hundred students completed the course in Kotlin that semester.
+Students who complete the course in Kotlin regularly do a bit better than those that choose Java, but this is probably due to more experienced students choosing Kotlin.

 Kotlin is a younger language than Java, first appearing in 2011.
 Kotlin and Java are both built on top of some of the same underlying technologies, and Kotlin interoperates fully with existing Java code.
 However, the syntax of the two languages is completely different, and Kotlin provides better support for certain styles of programming that Java does.
 In May 2019, Google announced that Kotlin is now its preferred language for Android app development, which we will do a bit of later in the semester.